noamross/targets-minio-versioning/README.md

 ```

 This serves an S3 endpoint at local port 9000.
 You can the visit the web interace for your min.io server at <http://localhost:9090/>.
 The default login
 and password are both `minioadmin`.
-In this case, the server alread has a bucket  with versioning turned on ("targets-versioned"), and a set of credentials ("testcreds"/"testcreds")
+In this case, the server already has a bucket  with versioning turned on ("targets-versioned"), and a set of credentials ("testcreds"/"testcreds") as server configuration was downloaded along with data.

 If you were starting your own new project, you could admin credentials with 'MINIO_ROOT_USER' and 'MINIO_ROOT_PASSWORD' environment variables, create your own bucket, and create a more secure set of credentials under `Identity > Service Accounts`.